ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/getting_started.md

 - The diagram above illustrates joints 1~6 connected in daisy-chain (serial) configuration with 4P Cable.
 - Joint 1 (labeled as “1st”) connects to U2D2 via 4P Cable.
 - U2D2 connects to PC via USB hub.
-- DYNAMIXEL Pro+ is powered from a a power supply via power expansion hub.
+- DYNAMIXEL-P is powered from a a power supply via power expansion hub.
 - Joints 5 and 6 (model: PH42-020-S300-R) are not separately powered; instead power comes from the same 4P Cable.

 ### Power Supply